-These Salted Butter Pecan Bites from The Southern Living Party Cookbook are my favorite cookie of 2019.
-They’re sweet, a little salty, and taste like pecan pie in cookie form.
-I haven’t yet figured out how to incorporate bourbon and chocolate, but that’s okay because they’re awesome just the way they are.
+Salted Butter Pecan Bites from The Southern Living Party Cookbook are my among my favorite cookies of 2019.
+They're sweet, a little salty, and taste like pecan pie in cookie form.
+I haven't yet figured out how to incorporate bourbon and chocolate, but that's okay because they're awesome just the way they are.

-As for the Southern Living Party Book, did you know the 1972 version was Southern Living’s best-selling book of all time?
-There are probably other reasons behind the book’s success, but no doubt part of it was due to the encouraging and friendly voice of its author, Celia Marks, a beloved food editor from TN.
+As for the Southern Living Party Book, the 1972 version was Southern Living's best-selling book of all time!
+There are other reasons behind the book's success, but no doubt part of it was due to the encouraging and friendly voice of its author, Celia Marks, a beloved food editor from TN.
 In the new modern version, caterer/author Melissa Heiskell pays tribute to Marks and the scores of women she inspired by carrying on the theme of happy host = happy guests and keeping the “fun” in entertaining.

 With this in mind, you may recognize some of the recipes as revised and revamped Southern favorites.
 Salted Pecan Bites are one example.
 A few others include Hot Cheese Squares, Coffee Milk Punch, Cream Cheese and Pecan Rolled Grapes, Mama’s Fried Chicken, and Roast Leg of Lamb.
 The list goes on, but you should know that this is more than just a recipe collection, as it also has menus, party tips and a good amount of personal anecdotes from the author.
 The book would make a wonderful graduation gift for a young person setting out on their own, or just a fun (and useful) addition to a cookbook collection for anyone who likes to entertain.

 Now back to the recipe!
 I’ve always known this is “Graham Cracker Candy” but “Salted Butter Pecan Bites” sure has a nice ring to it.